 Hunter Library offers research assistance in person, by phone, or through online chat.
-For help, visit: http://wcu.beta.libguides.com/help or call Hunter Library’s Reference Desk toll-free at 866.928.5424.
+For help, visit Ask-A-Librarian online or call Hunter Library’s Reference Desk toll-free at 866.928.5424.
 You can also contact the librarian who specializes in your subject field for customized help with major research projects.
 If you have an in-depth project, you can arrange for a virtual or in-person meeting with your subject librarian.

 Faculty teaching at Biltmore Park may contact their subject librarians to schedule research workshops.
 Online research guides for every subject are available at researchguides.wcu.edu.
 You may also call Hunter Library’s Reference Desk toll-free at: 866.928.5424.

 You will need a WCU CatCard to check books out and to use materials placed on reserve by your professors.
 You may keep books for three weeks and renew for additional three-week intervals.
-You can renew materials online: wncln.wncln.org/patroninfo.
+You can renew materials online.
 Print materials may be requested from the WCU, UNC Asheville and Appalachian State University (ASU) collections via the ABC Express (Asheville, Boone, Cullowhee) service.
-Simply locate the material you want in the online library catalog and click “request item” to place your request online.
-Students at the WCU Biltmore Park location can have materials delivered by courier on Tuesday and Thursday by choosing Biltmore Park as the delivery location when placing a request through the library catalog.
-Please take note of these cut-off times for Biltmore Park delivery:
+Simply locate the material you want in the online library catalog and click “request item” to place your request.
+Books will be mailed to your address with a return shipping label included.

-If you need a book that is not available at WCU, ASU, or UNC Asheville (i.e., you can’t find it in the Library Catalog), you may request it using an interlibrary loan request form which you can find at https://www.wcu.edu/ hunter-library/library-services/interlibrary-loan.
-To receive ILL materials at Biltmore Park, choose Biltmore Park as the delivery location when you submit your request.
-Interlibrary loan materials will be delivered to Biltmore Park on the next courier delivery after they have been received at WCU and processed by interlibrary loan staff.
-Library materials for distance students outside of Jackson and Buncombe Counties can be mailed.
+If you need a book that is not available at WCU, ASU, or UNC Asheville (i.e., you can’t find it in the Library Catalog), you may request it by creating and using an interlibrary loan account.
+Interlibrary loan materialswill be mailed to your address.
 Borrowers will be responsible for return postage.

 • Drop and add courses